vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 ---

 ## Test Suite
 Test suite is provided to help write and verify implementation.
-Tests are written in JavaScript and runs by [Mocha](http://visionmedia.github.io/mocha/), JavaScript test framework, in Node.js using reference implementation.
+Tests are written in JavaScript with the helpf of reference implementation and runs by [Mocha](http://visionmedia.github.io/mocha/), JavaScript test framework, in Node.js.

+Tests consist of two parts: protocol (required) and extension (optional) and a series of tests are executed per transport.
+By default both client and server test suites will run all unit tests including from protocol part and extension part for all the available transports: `ws`, `sse`, `streamxhr`, `streamxdr`, `streamiframe`, `longpollajax`, `longpollxdr` and `longpolljsonp`.
+Of course, you don't need to implement all transports and all extensions.
+Tests can run selectively.

 ### Testee
 Testee is a web server which brokers between test and implementation to be tested over HTTP, which is you need to write.
-Also these testee can play the part of test runner proxy by running test on a certain URI and that way may be more convenient to integrate 3rd party tool.
+Through writing testee, you will use most API of your implementation.
+Showing your testee is good for explaining how to use your implementation though it may not be pretty.

 * **Server testee** should:
     * listen on 8000
-    * delegate a request to the implementation if the request's path is `/vibe`, and a newly created socket should:
+    * delegate a request to the implementation if the request's path is `/vibe`
+    * if **socket** has been opened, it should:
+        * to test protocol (required)
-        * send `echo` event with data on `echo` event
+        	* on `echo` event, send `echo` event with data
+    	* to test extension (optional)
+	        * `Receiving Replyable Event`
-        * execute resolved callback on `replyable` event if data is `true`
+	            * on `rre.resolve` event, execute a resolved callback passing data of the event
-        * execute rejected callback on `replyable` event if data is `false`<p>
+	            * on `rre.reject` event, execute a rejected callback passing data of the event
+	        * `Sending Replyable Event`
+	            * on `sre.resolve` event, send an `sre.resolve` event with data of the event as data and a function as resolved callback that sends `sre.done` event with value returned from reply as data.
+	            * on `sre.reject` event, send an `sre.reject` event with data of the event as data and a function as rejected callback that sends `sre.done` event with value returned from reply as data.<p>

     Here is an [example](https://github.com/Atmosphere/vibe-protocol/blob/master/test/testee/server.js) for testing server reference implementation.